-Papers offered by the Faculty of Theology and Religion are taught by one or more of the following ways:
+In Theology and Religion papers are taught in one or more of the following ways:

 Tutorials

 Tutorials are provided by your college and normally organised by your college tutor.

 The purpose of a tutorial is to develop an individual student's capacity to think in depth about a subject area, and to operate with growing confidence within its techniques and methodologies, with the expectation that the process will promote increased understanding of the subject for both tutor and student.